 The fact that spicy food causes pain means that eating spicy food is a strength.
 So a person can be seen as strong if they can eat spicy food.
 It can create social pressure to like spicy food because the opposite is true.
 It’s possible that someone could be seen as weak for not enjoying this food.
 So spicy is a cultural juggernaut.

 It’s like this in many places where it’s socially acceptable to like spicy food but socially alienating not to enjoy it.
 It’s socially more advantageous to like spicy food.
 Spicy food is addictive once you start getting used to it.
-It’s a one-way street towards liking it.
+It’s a one-way street toward liking it.
 More people are joining the population of people who like eating spicy food, while it’s almost unheard of for someone to stop liking it.

 Look at Google Trends, and we can see that the overall popularity of spicy food has grown steadily.
 But if we look at only the searches on YouTube, spicy food dwarfs all other flavors.
 But this isn’t surprising.
 Spicy food challenges are extremely popular to watch.
 Mazzoni recently released a spicy noodle video with 40 million views, and the show ‘Hot Ones’ is doing great.
 It’s an interview show themed around eating spicy chicken wings, and each new episode gets a couple of million views.